pangeacyber/pangea-multipass/README.md

 poetry install
 ```

-There are full runnable demos in the `pangea_multipass_lib\examples` directory but here are the key aspects.
+There are full runnable demos in the `packages\examples` directory but here are the key aspects.

 Using a set of Google Drive credentials - follow the steps in the examples - you initialize the data source: